 - the registration plate and the state it’s from

 - an authorization letter (if you have a lien in your paperwork or if the vehicle is not under your name… this is ONLY required when shipping vehicles from Hawaii to Mainland)

-- a confirmation that your vehicle is operable or inoperable (this is ABSOLUTELY important)
+- a verbal confirmation that your vehicle is operable or inoperable (this is ABSOLUTELY important)

-Am I allowed to ship a car to Hawaii with stuff in it?
+Am I allowed to ship a car to Hawaii with my personal items in it?

-Nope, vehicle shipping is pretty strict on this and all personal items must be removed.
+Nope, the regulations of vehicle shipping are pretty strict on this and all personal items must be removed.

 … Except for two baby seats, properly strapped to the back seat.
 They limit our creativity here.